PERSPECTIVE LIVING MAGAZINE

 It’s not just working

-But, going back to our before-mentioned uplifting reports about working shorter and smarter, not everyone is positive about such new approaches.
+But, not everyone is positive about new approaches about the purpose of work, like working shorter weeks.
 There are companies that say they simply aren’t working.
 That flexible, remote and hybrid-working patterns ask for too much of an overhaul in organisational structure.
 Or that they threaten our workplace culture where people need to meet in person.

 9 to 5 no more?

-Still, others can see a future in these changes.
+Still, others can see a future in these changes in the way we see the purpose of work.
 Or that we should at least consider it.
 Forbes for example, has labelled the 5-day-working-week an antiquated relic.
 That the time has come to revise it.
 Then there are those that say it’s time to return to the most basic question of all.
-What is the meaning of work?
+What is the purpose and meaning of work?
 That the focus when implementing changes should be on the people, and not necessarily on technology.
 That creative solutions can be found.

 Will the changes last?
 Professor Barry Schwartz, author of Why Do We Work? calls the answer to that question: surprising, complex, and urgent.
 He told us: “The big question in my mind is whether the ‘great resignation’ is just a blip.
 Or whether people will persist in asking more from their work than a pay check.
 No matter how generous it is.
 Time will tell,” he concluded, adding it needs dissatisfied individuals to start banding together and demanding more.